Krailo-Labs/solana-bounty-demo/README.md

 1. **Preset-Driven Mode (Zero Latency & Cost-Effective):**
    By default, the assistant operates on curated, high-value preset prompts covering common follow-up questions about Solana (e.g., "How do I start?", "Is it safe?").
-   * **Why this design?** It guarantees an instantaneous, zero-cost, and reliable user experience for judges and casual users without cold starts, rate limits, or unnecessary AI token consumption.
+   * **Why this design?** It guarantees an instantaneous, zero-cost, and reliable user experience without cold starts, rate limits, or unnecessary AI token consumption.

 2. **Pluggable Edge AI (For Curious & Technical Users):**
-   For judges or power users who wish to ask custom questions, the interface includes a dynamic endpoint configuration.
+   For those who wish to ask custom questions, the interface includes a dynamic endpoint configuration.
 Users can simply paste their own **Cloudflare Worker AI** or **Cloudflare AI Gateway** URL directly in the settings to unlock a full, live LLM chat session.

 > **Engineering Philosophy:** High performance and instant clarity out-of-the-box for general audiences, paired with modular Cloudflare Edge extensibility for those who want to dive deeper.